 Another key difference between cat and dog food is the amount of protein and carbs they contain.
-Cat kibble and wet food has more protein because it needs to supply all the taurine needed for a cat as well as meet their overall energy needs.
+Cat kibble and wet food have more protein because they need to supply all the taurine needed for a cat as well as meet their overall energy needs.

 Besides, cats are obligate carnivores, meaning that they only need animal-based food.
 Their bodies aren’t optimized to use carbohydrates.
 For them, carbs are just empty calories, which is why low-quality kibble consisting mostly of grains isn’t recommended by pet nutritionists.

 Dog food, on the other hand, has more carbs because dogs are omnivores and can digest a wider variety of foods.
 This includes both plant- and animal-based proteins.
 Dogs also need a small amount of carbohydrates to meet their energy demands – they often burn off more calories than cats due to their high level of activity.